denispionicul/FiniteStateMachine/README.md

 Do note that the machine starts immediately after it's constructed.

 ## Transitions
-Transitions can help with transitionin states.
+Transitions can help with transitioning states.
 They serve as a little bonus on top of states.

 Again, let's say we have a file named RunningTransition.
 ```ts